KDE/kdeconnect-meta/protocol.md

 #### `kdeconnect.findmyphone.request`

-This packet is a request for a device to accounce its location.
+This packet is a request for a device to announce its location.
 By convention, sending a second packet cancels the request.

 ```js
 {